Thermodynamic aspects of dark energy fluids: Final Remarks

-We must noting that, although our analysis excludes the vacuum energy, this does not represent the end of the cosmological constant.
-A bare geometrical $\Lambda$-term remains in the game if interpreted as a constant of the nature whose value must be determined by observations.
-However, what happens to the vacuum energy?
-Is it null?
-If so, why?
-We know that the vacuum energy has a significant role in the quantum world but, should it play any significant role in the Universe at large scales?
-Can we add the quantum vacuum energy so naively to classical general relativity field equations?
-We know that the fluid description works for relativistic and non relativistic matter but, can we describe the vacuum energy simply as a fluid?
-Perhaps only a quantum theory of gravity can provide an answer to these issues.
-Beyond the issues raised above a question still remains: is the geometrical cosmological constant the explanation to the accelerated expansion?
-The $\Lambda$-term certainly is the simplest solution but nobody can guarantee that it is the true answer.
-Thus, finding out deviations of the cosmological term will remain as one of the hottest theoretical investigation lines concerning cosmic acceleration.
-If the dark energy is out of the game, approaches such as the kinematic method developed in \cite{edesio} can be a useful tool to search for such deviations.
+Although our analysis implies that a DE fluid with a EoS parameter $w=-1$ is unphysical, vacuum energy remains untouched since it is physically different from a DE fluid with $p=-\rho c^2$.
+If we ignore the cosmological constant problem by setting $\rho_{\Lambda}=0$, then the cosmic acceleration due to some type of dark energy fluid does not seem to be a good way to address the problem.
+By doing so, we are replacing a physically well motivated explanation and considering a hypothesis that, at least in its simplest formulation, cannot be corroborated by the basic physical laws.
+However, a question still remains: is the cosmological constant the explanation for the accelerated expansion?
+The $\Lambda$-term certainly is the simplest solution but no one can guarantee that it is the true answer.
+Scalar fields and other models that do not require any additional sources remain as possibilities.
+Thus, to find out deviations of the cosmological term will remain as one of the hottest theoretical investigation lines concerning cosmic acceleration.
+If DE fluids are out of the game, approaches such as the kinematic method developed in \cite{edesio} can be a useful tool to search for such deviations.

-Obviously, we can sacrifice the thermodynamical stability conditions to keep the dark energy hypothesis alive.
-For example, if we relax the mechanical stability condition, but keep the thermal stability we have, from (\ref{thermo_bound}), that $w\ge-1$ saving vacuum energy and quintessence.
-If additionally we give up the thermal stability, phantom fields ($w<-1$) are also allowed\footnote{Thermodynamical systems that do not meet the stability conditions are inhomogeneous.
-Globular clusters \cite{globular} and black holes \cite{BH} are examples of such systems.}.
-However, we do not think that this is a good way to address the problem.